Dan Stevens: Career

+In 2027, he will reprise the role of Trapper in Godzilla x Kong: Supernova, with new cast members Jack O'Connell, Sam Neill, Alycia Debnam-Carey and Matthew Modine.
+On October 29, 2025, he was cast in the film Hey Bear alongside Mia Goth and Zach Galifianakis.
+Later, on November 3, 2025, it was announced that Stevens had joined the cast of the film Babies alongside Seth Rogen, Zach Cherry, Kate Berlant, and Issa Rae.

 Other work

 Stevens has narrated over 30 audiobooks, including Casino Royale, Wolf Hall and War Horse.
 In 2014, he was nominated for two Audie Awards, in the Classic category and Solo Narration (Male) category for Frankenstein.

 Outside acting, Stevens maintains an interest in writing and literature and is editor-at-large for The Junket, an online quarterly that he co-founded in 2011 with some friends.
 He was a member of the judging panel for the 2012 Man Booker Prize, and was a regular columnist for the Sunday Telegraph.

 A cricket enthusiast, he played for the Authors XI team, which is composed of a number of prominent British writers, in 2012.
 He also contributed a chapter to the team's book The Authors XI: A Season of English Cricket from Hackney to Hambledon, which was shortlisted for the 2014 Cricket Society and M.C.C.
 Book of the Year Award.